fastcontract/Eth-Validator-Telegram-Bot/README.md

 Botfather will give you an HTTP API access token (adf42kjk4hj2khu42hkj:23jlh423jhkl42lkj432jlk) This is the BOT_TOKEN in config.py

 Navigate to https://api.telegram.org/bot?????????????????:????????????????/getUpdates
-Replace the ????:???? with your token
+Replace the ????:???? with your token.
 Message your bot and refresh the page.
-Data should shot up.
+Data should show up.
 Look for the Chat object and find the ID number.
 This is your CHAT_ID in config.py

-For the BEACON_API, log in to a beaconcha.in account, and navigate to your settings>API to get your key.
+For the BEACON_API, log in to a beaconcha.in account, and navigate to settings>API to get your key.

-I run the bot remotely on a free google cloud instance using these instructions:
+I run the bot remotely on a free Google cloud instance using these instructions:
 (of course change the git clone address in the tutorial)

 https://programmingforgood.medium.com/deploy-telegram-bot-on-google-cloud-platform-74f1f531f65e

 I considered running it on my own machines, but if the internet goes out, that defeats the purpose!
-You need python-telegram-bot which you can install with pip.
+You need python-telegram-bot which you can install with pip if you're running it locally.

 Bot usage (/help):

 Type /start to start the monitoring bot.

 Type /stop to stop the monitoring bot.

 Type /report to see the total number of misses in the last 100 epochs.

 Type /status to see when the last epoch data was imported.